coder/coder/docs/templates/tour.md

 }
 ```

-Because Docker is running locally to the Coder server, there is no
+Because Docker is running locally in the Coder server, there is no
 need to authenticate `coder_agent`.
 But if your `coder_agent` were
-running on a remote host, you would also refer to [authentication
+running on a remote host, your template would need [authentication
 credentials](./authentication.md).

-Agents can also run startup scripts, set environment variables and
+Agents can also run startup scripts, set environment variables, and
 provide `metadata`.

-Our template has [`metadata`](./agent-metadata.md) blocks for CPU and
+Coder displays this metadata in the Coder dashboard.
+Our template has
-RAM usage.
-Coder displays this information in the Coder dashboard.
+[`metadata`](./agent-metadata.md) blocks for CPU and RAM usage.

 ## 4. coder_app